Ultra Budget Chernobyl & Transnistria February Tour

 We head to the river to check out ‘The Great October’ theme park.
 There are old amusement rides including bumper cars and mini Ferris wheels here.
 A scene right out of the 1950s, it may look abandoned but the rides are still operating and are very cheap.

 After Bender, we’ll board our bus for the short two-hour journey to Chisinau, the capital of Europe’s least visited country: Moldova!

 Check into the local Soviet-era hotel and head out for dinner and drinks at an incredible steakhouse.

 Overnight in Chisinau.

 After breakfast, we’ll start our city walking tour of Chisinau.
-We’ll visit the abandoned National Hotel, see one of the most stunning monasteries in the city which was thankfully spared destruction under Communism, see the infamous city prison which has been declared a breach of human rights amongst other things.
+We’ll visit the abandoned National Hotel, see one of the most stunning monasteries in the city which was thankfully spared destruction under communism, and see the infamous city prison that has been declared a breach of human rights amongst other things.

 We’ll see the enormous World War II Memorial and climb some tanks and surface to air missiles at the Military Museum!

 Visit the local flea market, great for antiques and Soviet kitsch!

 Lunch at a local Soviet-style canteen followed by free time in the city.